Information for Students

 Scheduling courses at WANIC

 Your course schedule must be arranged and approved with your counselor.
 Class and travel time should be considered.
-See the course pages of this website for class times and locations.
+See the Times & Locations for Programs pdf for more information.
+Information is subject to change; please verify with the school hosting the class.

 Occupational education credits are earned based on class hours involved with each course.
 Some classes offer equivalency credit (i.e. math, science, etc.) Many WANIC classes are eligible for college credit through Tech Prep.